steenharsted/mocapr/README.md

 Captury](http://thecaptury.com/) system.

-It should be possible to wrangle motion capture data from other systems into a format that will allow useage of the functions in this package, as long as the data contains frame by frame joint center positions.
+It should be possible to wrangle motion capture data from other systems into a format that will allow usage of the functions in this package, as long as the data contains frame by frame joint center positions.
 If you have such motion capture data from other systems, and if you are willing to share some sample data, I will be happy to make an attempt at writing an import function and include both the function and the sample data in this package.

 `mocapr` uses a series of tidyverse packages to import ([`readr`](https://github.com/tidyverse/readr),